 If you have an ice dam forming along your home's roofline, it's important to take action soon to prevent or limit damage to your home.

-WARNING: This is a slippery, tedious, and very dangerous job!
+WARNING: This is a slippery, tedious, and very dangerous job and best suited for a professional.

 Removing an ice dam is best left to a certified roofer or gutter specialist in your area, especially if you're unable to access your roof without a ladder.
 They have specialized steaming equipment to safely and quickly remove ice dams and the experience to fix extenuating issues.